spiral/docs/docs/en/advanced/tokenizer.md

 ```

 > **Note**
-> The class lookup is not a fast process, only add necessary directories.
+> Remember, expanding the directories for class search can slow down the process.
+It's recommended to only add
+> directories that are essential for your needs.

-## Scoped Class Locator
+### Scoped Class Locator

+When dealing with vast directories, Tokenizer can slow down a bit.
+However, you can amp up its speed by using the scoped
+class locator.
+This tool lets you divide and conquer by setting up specific search zones, which we call `scopes`.

 If you need to search for classes in a large number of directories, the tokenizer component may suffer from poor
 performance.
 In this case, you can use the scoped class locator to improve performance.